 The apartment house at 483 Beacon had been occupied since the 1891-1892 winter season.
 It and its companion buildings at 479-481 Beacon had been built by John Hurley, mason, for real estate dealer Seth Russell Baker, who had purchased the land from Frances Sturgis on January 20, 1891.
 He sold all three buildings on October 1, 1891, to Eugene H. Fay, an associate of real estate dealer Henry W. Savage, who was the leasing agent for the apartments in all three buildings.
 On October 30, 1891, 483 Beacon was purchased from Eugene Fay by Charles W. Claggett, a real estate dealer.
 On October 1, 1893, the building was damaged by a two-alarm fire.
 According to the Boston Globe article on the fire, the “principal damage was to the top story, occupied by G. H. Hathaway of the Redpath Lyceum bureau.”
 It subsequently was re-occupied before it was purchased by Washington B. Thomas.

-Washington B. Thomas appears to have intended to retain 483 Beacon, but found that the corner lot was too small.
+After originally planning to raze all three buildings at 479-481-483 Beacon, it appears that Washington B. Thomas may have contemplated retaining all three and building the Hotel Cambridge exclusively on the vacant corner lot, which had a frontage of 33 feet 6 inches on Beacon.
+Ultimately, however, that width was not sufficient.
 On July 26, 1898, the Boston Globe reported that “In order to make room for the new 10-story apartment house on the lot on the corner of Massachusetts av. and Beacon st. for Mr. Wm.
 B. Thomas, the apartment house 483 Beacon st. is being torn down, as the original lot was found to be not wide enough for the new building.
 The new building in design, construction and appointment is understood to be somewhat similar to the new Marlboro apartment house, corner of Marlboro st. and Massachusetts av., which was finished last fall.”

 The demolition of 483 Beacon started at about that time.
 On July 19, 1898, Abraham A. Elston & Co. advertised in the Boston Globe that “we are tearing down the magnificent new apartment house No. 483 Beacon st., near Massachusetts av.; the material of the same consisting of Pompeiian front brick and freestone trimmings, caps and sills, steam heating apparatus, gas fixtures, plumbing, refrigerators, pine and oak doors, is for sale at very low prices; this building can be taken down and erected at a great saving, or the material will be sold in lots to suit.”